splunk/observability-workshop/docs/module6/hotrod.md

 The setup part is already documented in the [Preparation section](https://signalfx.github.io/app-dev-workshop/module3/prep/) & [Install k3s section](https://signalfx.github.io/app-dev-workshop/module3/k3s/).

-You can reuse your current running instance, or start fresh (If you start fresh, please run both sections before continuing).
+You can reuse your current running instance, or start afresh (If you start afresh, please run both sections before continuing).

 ---

 ### 2. Deploy the Hot R.O.D. application into K3s

 To deploy the Hot R.O.D. application into K3s apply the deployment

 === "Input"